Species richness

-Species richness is the number of different species represented in an ecological community, landscape or region.
-Species richness is simply a count of species, and it does not take into account the abundances of the species or their relative abundance distributions.
-Species richness is sometimes considered synonymous with species diversity, but the formal metric species diversity takes into account both species richness and species evenness.
+Species richness is the number of different species represented in an ecological community, landscape, or region.
+Species richness is simply a count of species, and it does not take into account the abundance of each species or its abundance relative to other species (known as relative species abundance).
+Species richness and species diversity are sometimes erroneously used as synonyms, but species diversity is a scientific assessment of both species richness and species evenness.

 Sampling considerations

 Depending on the purposes of quantifying species richness, the individuals can be selected in different ways.
 They can be, for example, trees found in an inventory plot, birds observed from a monitoring point, or beetles collected in a pitfall trap.
 Once the set of individuals has been defined, its species richness can be exactly quantified, provided the species-level taxonomy of the organisms of interest is well enough known.
 Applying different species delimitations will lead to different species richness values for the same set of individuals.

 In practice, people are usually interested in the species richness of areas so large that not all individuals in them can be observed and identified to species.
 Then applying different sampling methods will lead to different sets of individuals being observed for the same area of interest, and the species richness of each set may be different.
 When a new individual is added to a set, it may introduce a species that was not yet represented in the set, and thereby increase the species richness of the set.
 For this reason, sets with many individuals can be expected to contain more species than sets with fewer individuals.

 If species richness of the obtained sample is taken to represent species richness of the underlying habitat or other larger unit, values are only comparable if sampling efforts are standardised in an appropriate way.
 Resampling methods can be used to bring samples of different sizes to a common footing.
 Properties of the sample, especially the number of species only represented by one or a few individuals, can be used to help estimating the species richness in the population from which the sample was drawn.